Santiago Introduction Walking Tour (Self Guided), Santiago

 8) National History Museum

-The National History Museum of Santiago would appeal to history buffs from all over the world, much as to lovers of art who would also find plenty of interest in its corridors and one of the eighteen exhibition halls.
-The museum, located right opposite Plaza de Armas, is a historical marvel which recounts the nation’s illustrious history from the time of early explorers and discovery by Europeans to about 1973 when the Junta coup plunged the country under the dictatorship of General Augusto Pinochet.
+The National History Museum of Santiago appeals to history enthusiasts from around the world, as well as to art lovers, who will find plenty to admire in its corridors and one of the eighteen exhibition halls.
+The museum is a historical treasure, recounting the nation’s history from the time of early European explorers to 1973, when the Junta coup brought Chile under the dictatorship of General Augusto Pinochet.

 Tip:

-Remember to ask for the free audio guide - they're good!
-You can also ask to visit the clock tower and see Arms Square from above.
+Don’t forget to ask for the free audio guide — it’s very informative!
+You can also request access to the clock tower for a unique view of Arms Square from above.

 Tip:

-Remember to ask for the free audio guide - they're good!
-You can also ask to visit the clock tower and see Arms Square from above.
+Don’t forget to ask for the free audio guide — it’s very informative!
+You can also request access to the clock tower for a unique view of Arms Square from above.

 9) Santo Domingo Church